gammasoft71/xtd/docs/names_of_type_members.md

 # Names of Properties

 Unlike other members, properties should be given noun phrase or adjective names.
-That is because a property refers to data, and the name of the property reflects that.
-Lower case only and digits, separate words with underscores is always used for property names.
+That is because a property refers to data, and the name of the property reflects that. snake_casing is always used for property names.

 **✔️ DO** name properties using a noun, noun phrase, or adjective.